 The Dirks behind the page is me – Wendy Dirks.
-I am semi-retired but have spent my professional life as a biological anthropologist and palaeontologist.
-You can find my scientific work elsewhere, e.g. ResearchGate.
+I am now semi-retired but spent my professional life as a biological anthropologist and palaeontologist.
+You can find my scientific work elsewhere, e.g. Google Scholar.

 I began collecting dolls when I was a child in the 1950s and 60s.
 My aunt worked for NATO and lived in Paris and then in Brussels.
 Whenever she came home, she brought a doll from a different country.
 I also had the original 1959 Barbie, along with her friend Midge, her sister Skipper, her boyfriend Ken, and Midge’s boyfriend Alan.
 Sadly, I no longer have the originals.
 When my granddaughter went through a Barbie phase, I rediscovered my love of dolls.
 Slowly I began collecting them and had several before I even realised what I was doing.
 I started with the obvious palaeontologist Barbies, both the original and the more recent version, and then added Fossil Finder Lottie.
 Somehow, at some point, I began to buy dolls having nothing to do with my professional life.
 I just bought them because I thought they were beautiful.
 At first I just took photos of them but then I decided to build a doll house for them.
 Suddenly they took on lives of their own and I began to have a miniature soap opera.
 The West Enders was born.
 I am still learning so many things about posing, photographing and creating their spaces.